Unbounded: Object-Boundary Interaction in Mixed Reality: Demonstration

-\paragraph{Implementation} We applied an Inverse Cloak material (Fig.~\ref{fig:materials}) so mirrored objects were visible only through the mirror.
+We applied an Inverse Cloak material (\Cref{fig:materials}c), so mirrored objects were visible only through the mirror.
 The material was implemented as a thin cylinder covering the mirror.
-Positioning was determined with the controller as in earlier examples.
-To achieve a one-to-one mapping, each frame we set the mirrored object's transform by reflecting A's position about the plane with normal $n$ and point $p_0$: $p' = p - 2n[(p - p_0)\cdot n]$.
-Orientation was mirrored by reflecting A's forward and up axes about $n$ and reconstructing the rotation.
-When the mirror was placed horizontally, the mirrored object switched to a standard visible material and appeared directly on the corresponding side using the same position mapping.
-Once the user grabbed the mirrored object, the original was disabled.
-For physical objects such as the cup, location and rotation instead followed the hand's transform.
-In terms of abstractions, the shell was adapted from an existing spiral asset~\footnote{\url{https://sketchfab.com/3d-models/spiral-d4577c6701d3489fa287f6bf45caaae5}}, recolored and reshaped to match the shell's size.
-The cube was constructed from elongated cylinders forming those coloured lines with two cubes front and back, using colors inspired by Kandinsky.
-The headphone arch was modeled with Unity's ProBuilder, and the teacup was built from two ProBuilder tori with a sphere in the center.
+Positioning was determined as in earlier examples.
+Each frame, we achieved one-to-one mapping by reflecting object $A$'s position ($p$) across the mirror plane (normal $n$, point $p_0$): $p' = p - 2n[(p - p_0)\cdot n]$.
+Orientation was mirrored by reflecting $A$'s forward and up axes across $n$ to reconstruct the rotation.
+When the mirror was horizontal, the mirrored object switched to a standard material and appeared on the corresponding side using the same mapping.
+Upon grabbing a mirrored object, the original was disabled.
+Physical objects like the cup followed the hand's transform instead.
+Regarding abstractions, the shell was adapted from a spiral asset~\cite{spiral_fab}, reshaped and recolored to match the shell.
+The cube was constructed from elongated cylinders forming the colored lines, with two cubes at the front and back, using colors inspired by Kandinsky.
+The headphone arch and teacup (two tori and a central sphere) were modeled using Unity's ProBuilder.